Semiconcave functions in Alexandrov's geometry: Gradient exponent

 Here is yet another illustration for the use of gradient exponents.
 At first sight it seems very simple, but the proof is not quite obvious.
 In fact, I did not find any proof of this without applying the gradient exponent.

 \begin{thm} {\bf Lytchak's problem.} Let $A\in\Alex^m(1)$.
 Show that

 where $\partial A$ denotes the boundary of $A$ and $S^{m-1}$ the unit $(m-1)$-sphere. \end{thm}

 The problem would have followed from conjecture~\ref{conj:bry} (that boundary of an Alexandrov's space is an Alexandrov's space), but before this conjecture has been proven, any partial result is of some interest.
 Among other corollaries of conjecture~\ref{conj:bry}, it is expected that if $A\in \Alex(1)$ then $\partial A$, equipped with induced intrinsic metric, admits a noncontracting map to $S^{m-1}$.
 In particular, its intrinsic diameter is at most $\pi$, and perimeter of any triangle in $\partial A$ is at most $2\pi$.
-This does not follow from the proof below, since in general $\gexp_z(1;\partial B_{\pi/2}(o_z))\not\i\partial A$, i.e. $\gexp_z(1;\partial B_{\pi/2}(o_z))$ might have some creases left inside of $A$, which might be used as a shortcut for curves with ends in $\partial A$.
+This does not follow from the proof below, since in general $\gexp_z(1;\partial B_{\pi/2}(o_z))\not\i\partial A$; that is, the image $\gexp_z(1;\partial B_{\pi/2}(o_z))$ might have creases inside of $A$, which could be used as a shortcut for curves with ends in $\partial A$.

 Let us first prepare a proposition:

 \begin{thm}{\bf Proposition.} The inverse of the gradient exponential map $\gexp^{-1}_p(\kappa;*)$ is uniquely defined inside any minimizing geodesic starting at $p$. \end{thm}